Skip to content

 15626

-Here, we "assigned" to an operator called a quad.
+Here, we "assigned" to a symbol called a quad.
 All this does is print whatever is assigned to it to the screen.
 The developers of APL picked this because it looks kinda like a (arguably, vertical) computer monitor.

 Prefix method: PREFIX L